 For decades, the Japanese have been on the front lines of innovation.
-From their work on the Super-Kamiokande neutrino detector to the introduction of futuristic, intelligent toilets, Japan has been a driving force in electronics, computer science, global health and more.
-That is why — given the country’s history of envisioning and embracing new technologies — it is rather perplexing that a vast majority of Japanese citizens claim that they are uncomfortable using credit cards to shop online!
+From their work on the Super-Kamiokande neutrino detector, to the introduction of futuristic, intelligent toilets, Japan has been a driving force in electronics, computer science, global health, and more.
+That is why—given the country’s history of envisioning and embracing new technologies—it is rather perplexing that a vast majority of Japanese citizens claim that they are uncomfortable using credit cards to shop online!

-Approximately 80 per cent of Japanese retail sales are made via cash purchases.
+Approximately 80 percent of Japanese retail sales are made via cash purchases.
 According to an October 2018 Wired.com article, Why Japan is a Rare Holdout in Asia’s Cash-Free Future, it is a cultural thing.
 Cash has great traditional and sentimental value.
 It plays a ceremonial role that is central to Japanese life and customs.
 So, although other Asian countries are moving ahead without hesitation toward cashless economies, Japan has remained resistant to this change.
 Because of this resistance to a cash-free economy, new methods of enabling online transactions were needed.

 Adding Security and Efficiency to Cash Transactions

 One company that is leading the way in “cardless payments” is a Tokyo-based business called Paidy.
-Since its launch about 4 years ago, Paidy has grown rapidly and currently its user accounts have reached 2.5 million.
+Since its launch about four years ago, Paidy has grown rapidly, and currently its user accounts have reached 2.5 million.
 The company offers a payment system that requires only a customer’s email address and phone number to make the transaction.
 Over the past few years, Paidy has established a large network of 700,000+ merchants in Japan who use the system for online purchases.
 “It’s kind of a B-2-B-2-C model,” according to Houston Ross, Chief Technology Officer at Paidy.
-“We sign up merchants and then through those merchants we acquire consumers."
+“We sign up merchants, and then through those merchants we acquire consumers."

 Using Paidy-enabled merchants, customers can purchase goods and services by simply providing their mobile phone numbers and email addresses.
 Paidy then verifies who they are with a four-digit code sent through SMS or voice technology.
 Customers settle their bills once a month at a convenience store.
-They can also pay their balance due through bank transfers or via auto-debits (instalment and subscription plans are also available).
+They can also pay their balance due through bank transfers or via auto-debits (installment and subscription plans are also available).

 Because of this aversion to credit cards, a “Cash on Delivery” method of payment has been very popular in Japan.
-However, as Ross points out, it is not the most cost-efficient method.
+However, as Ross pointed out, it is not the most cost-efficient method.
 “If you make a number of transactions, you end up paying COD fees for every transaction.
 With Paidy, multiple transactions are consolidated into one balance, and a customer only needs to pay one time.
 What we do is we aggregate all of the charges.
 Then we will invoice the customer on the 10th of each month.
-And what Japanese typically do, is either auto-debit from their bank account or they go to a convenience store to pay the bill.”
+And what Japanese typically do is either auto-debit from their bank account or they go to a convenience store to pay the bill.”